Texas Johnny Brown: Biography

 He was born John Riley Brown, in Ackerman, Choctaw County, Mississippi.
 As a child he played guitar alongside his father, who was blinded while working for the railroad, on the streets of his hometown and further afield, before the family relocated to Houston in 1946.

 Brown's professional music career started in a band called the Aladdin Chickenshackers, who regularly backed Amos Milburn.
 He recorded with Milburn and also backed Ruth Brown on her earliest cuts for Atlantic Records.
 Through this work, in 1949, Brown was able to record some tracks of his own, on which he was backed by Milburn and the Aladdin Chickenshackers.
 He also recorded an unreleased session in Houston for Lola Cullum's Artist Record Company (ARC) in 1950.
 After three years of military service, ending in 1953, Brown recommenced backing Lightnin' Hopkins.
 Brown also performed regularly with Junior Parker throughout the 1950s.

-Brown's recording career continued in the mid-1950s, when he was utilised mainly as a sideman for both of the affiliated Duke and Peacock record labels.
+Brown's recording career continued in the mid-1950s, when he was used mainly as a sideman for both of the affiliated Duke and Peacock record labels.
 Often his contributions went uncredited on releases by musicians such as Lightnin' Hopkins and Joe Hinton.
 In the late 1950s, Brown composed "Two Steps from the Blues", which became the title of an album released by Bobby Bland in 1961.
 Brown toured as Bland's lead guitarist in the 1950s and 1960s.